How to get to New York City’s airports: a full guide

-If you’ve ever landed at a New York City airport and spent $50 or more on a rideshare car to take you to your destination, we feel your pain.
+If you’ve ever landed at a New York City airport and spent $75 or more on a rideshare service to get into town, we feel your pain.
 There’s a price for convenience.

-The good news is that you have a budget-friendly option: public transport and shared shuttles.
-Navigating the subway may seem daunting, but taking the train, subway or bus to and from the airport is doable as long as you don’t have a lot of luggage.
+But with a little planning, you can get to and from New York’s three airports in a budget-friendly way.
+Public transport and shared shuttles serve the trio – and while navigating the system can seem daunting, taking the train, subway or bus to and from the airport is a great option, provided you don’t have a lot of luggage.

 All three of NYC's major airports are accessible by some form of shared shuttle or public transit.
 If you’re heading to LaGuardia or John F Kennedy, then NYC subways and buses are the cheapest option by far.
 You can get to Newark Liberty International Airport via public transit, too, but it’s a bit more complicated.

-Even if you decide to take a rideshare, here’s all you need to know about transit choices for getting to and from New York City’s three airports.
-Be sure to check ahead for possible transit changes.
+Here’s all you need to know about your transit choices to and from New York City’s three airports.

 A bright, white renovated Terminal B at LaGuardia Airport in Queens, New York